Drawn to the Carle: A Massachusetts Museum All About the World of Picture Books

 By Faye S. Wolfe

 Is Charlotte’s Web on your list of favorite books?
-How about Corduroy, Goodnight Moon, Winnie the Pooh, If You Plant a Seed, Don’t Let the Pigeon Drive the Bus!, Frog and Toad Are Friends?
+How about Corduroy, Goodnight Moon, Winnie the Pooh, If You Plant a Seed, Don’t Let the Pigeon Drive the Bus!, and Frog and Toad Are Friends?

-Many of us took our first steps toward the lifelong pleasure of reading with picture books, reason enough to win them a place in our hearts.
+Many of us took our first steps toward the lifelong pleasure of reading picture books, reason enough to win them a place in our hearts.

 When you have children, you develop a lasting affection for the stories you read them when they were toddlers happily curled up next to you.